slatedocs/slate/source/includes/_endpoint-account.md

 }
 ```

 POST a Shoji Entity here to make a new application.
-The `subdomain` must be
+The `subdomain`:
-unique system-wide and must be a valid URL segment; if unavailable or invalid, the server will return a 400 response.

-The server will check that the subdomains follow these rules:

- * Must be unique system wide - Case insensitive
+ * must be unique system-wide, case insensitive
- * Can only contain letters, numbers and `-`
+ * can only contain letters, numbers, and `-` (dash)
- * Must be between 3 and 32 characters in length
+ * must be between 3 and 32 characters in length
- * Cannot begin or start with a dash `-`
- * Cannot start with a number
+ * cannot start with `-` or a number

+If the requested subdomain is unavailable or invalid, the server will return a 400 response.

 ```json
 {